-- One 6 Gb/sec SATA port routed from the AHCI controller to a white 7-pin SATA port labeled "SATA-1" on the server board. - One 6 Gb/sec SATA port routed from the AHCI controller to the mSATA connector - Four 3 Gb/sec SATA ports routed from the SCU controller to the multi-port mini-SAS connector labeled "SCU_0".
+- One single 6 Gb/sec SATA port routed from the AHCI controller to a white 7-pin SATA ports labeled "SATA\1" on the server board.
+This port can be used to support either a SATA optical drive or SATA SSD. - One single 6 Gb/sec SATA port routed from the AHCI controller to the mSATA connector. - Four 3 Gb/sec SATA ports routed from the SCU controller to the multi-port mini-SAS connector labeled "SCU\0 (0-3)".

-Note: The mini-SAS connector labeled "SCU_1" is NOT functional by default and is only enabled with the addition of an Intel[®] RAID C600 Upgrade Key option supporting 8 SAS/SATA ports.
+Note: The mini-SAS connector labeled "SCU\1" is NOT functional by default and is only enabled with the addition of an Intel® RAID C600 Upgrade Key option supporting 8 SAS/SATA ports.

-With the addition of one of several available Intel[®] RAID C600 Upgrade Keys, the system is capable of supporting additional embedded SATA, SAS, and software RAID options.
+With the addition of one of several available Intel® RAID C600 Upgrade Keys, the system is capable of supporting additional embedded SATA, SAS, and software RAID options.
 Upgrade keys install onto a 4-pin connector on the server board labeled "STOR UPG KEY".